 Story of sacrifice

-Old man and his canoe were immortalised by the nature – there is a cliff formation near the falls formed like a man in the boat.
+Old man and his canoe were immortalized by nature – there is a cliff formation near the falls formed like a man in the boat.

 Thus falls got their name – "Kai-fall".